 Amirantes Islands (Les Amirantes) are a group of coral islands and atolls part of Seychelles' Outer Islands District.
-The island group covers a total area of approx 12 km2 (4,4 ml2) and have population under 500.
+The island group covers a total area of approx 12 km2 (4,4 mi2) and has a population under 500.

 By the Treaty of Paris (1814), the islands were officially passed to the British, as part of Mauritius.
-The Seychelles became separate colony in 1909, thereby including Amirantes.
-On November 8, 1965, the UK split Ile Desroches from Seychelles to become part of newly established British Indian Ocean Territory.
-The goal was to allow the building of a military base for mutual benefit of the United States and the United Kingdom.
-On June 23, 1976 Ile Desroches was returned to Seychelles as a result of its attained independence.
+Seychelles became a separate colony in 1909, thereby including Amirantes.
+On November 8, 1965, the UK split Ile Desroches from Seychelles to become part of the newly established British Indian Ocean Territory.
+The goal was to allow the building of a military base for the mutual benefit of the United States and the United Kingdom.
+On June 23, 1976, Ile Desroches was returned to Seychelles as a result of its attained independence.

 Amirantes Islands cruise terminal

 Cruise ships to Amirantes Islands dock (anchor) at Victoria (Seychelles' capital on Mahe Island).

 Port Amirantes Islands cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Amirantes Islands, Seychelles.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.